gabrielundan/gabrielundan.github.io/essays/UIFrameworks.md

 However, I haven't had the smoothest experience with learning how to use Semantic.
 When trying to replicate the layout of a pre-existing website, I find myself unsure of what the best ways to imitate certain looks are.
 I ponder things such as: "Should I place an image in a `<div>` and have it fill the whole space or should I set the `background-image` of the `<div>` instead?
 Does it matter?"
 Although I can attribute this to my lack of UI design experience, the learning curve does seem steeper than I originally had thought.
 I'll probably have to learn what the goto Semantic classes are depending on the need of the webpage before I start feeling comfortable and not constantly refer back to old work or examples.

 Though it cannot be helped, I dislike that the majority of tags end up being a `<div>`.
-For me, this makes it harder to understand what is happening at a glance since all the code seems to blend together incoherently.
+For me, this makes it harder to understand what is happening at a glance since all the code seems to blend together incoherently, especially without proper formatting.

+Comparing this experience against debugging code, I would rather debug code.